Glottris/you_tube_tutorial/README.md

 ## Klick to play video
-In this part we make klicking the thumbnail play the video in full-screen, and we add navigation so pressing the innate 'back button' will return you to the main screen of our app.
+In this part we make clicking the thumbnail play the video in full-screen, and we add navigation so pressing the innate 'back button' will return you to the main screen of our app.
 Start by creating a new file, I called mine YouTubeVideo.js it looks like this:
 ```javascript